Roof Ventilation and Summer Attic Heat

 The first thing we do when we go out on a call about concern over too much heat in the attic is to look at the type of roof ventilation someone has on their home.
 This can vary with age, style and expense of a home.

 Think of a roof like a car engine.
 There needs to be an intake and an exhaust (in our case, a vent) to allow heat to escape.
-Generally, we’re looking for one of the following types of roof vents.
+Available roof ventilation types depend on the style of the roof.
+Some of the most common roof vents include:

 Photo Credit: www.checkthishouse.com